- Oops!Something went wrong.Please try again later.

-We have a $400 million committed line of credit that expires in April 2021.
-As of Mar.
-31, 2020, we had $182 million of available liquidity under this line of credit.
-AEL&P also has $25 million of available liquidity under its committed line of credit that expires in November 2024.
+On April 5, 2021, we repaid the outstanding balance on our one-year credit agreement that we entered into in April 2020.
+We have a $400 million committed line of credit that expires in April 2022.
+In the second quarter of 2021, we expect to extend the revolving line of credit agreement to April 2026.
+As of April 30, 2021, we had $182.4 million of available liquidity under this line of credit.
+AEL&P also had $25 million of available liquidity under its committed line of credit that expires in November 2024.

-During 2020, we expect to issue approximately $165 million of long-term debt and up to $70 million of equity in order to refinance maturing long-term debt and fund planned capital expenditures.
+During 2021, we expect to issue approximately $120 million of long-term debt and $75 million of equity in order to fund planned capital expenditures.

 Capital Expenditures and Other Investments

-Avista Utilities' capital expenditures were $94 million for the three months ended Mar.
-31, 2020, and we currently expect Avista Utilities' capital expenditures to total about $405 million in 2020.
-We expect AEL&P's capital expenditures to total about $9 million in 2020.
-It is possible that prolonged economic restrictions or business interruptions could cause a decrease in our utility capital expenditures.
+Avista Utilities’ capital expenditures were $96 million for the three months ended March 31, 2021, and we currently expect Avista Utilities’ capital expenditures to total about $415 million in 2021.
+We expect AEL&P’s capital expenditures to total about $7 million in 2021.

-We expect the other businesses to have a loss of $0.09 to $0.05 per diluted share, a decrease from a loss of $0.02 to earnings of $0.02 per diluted share.
+We expect the other businesses to have a loss of $0.05 to $0.02 per diluted share.
+We expect to experience increased costs associated with exploring strategic business opportunities.

 Avista Corp. and the Avista Corp. logo are trademarks of Avista Corporation.